ghilger16/GH-Calculator-App/README.md

 #### Summary

-With this being my third project, it was nice to see that the headaches from the previous projects have now become skills that i could easily apply.
-The layout, events and gameplay functions came easier to, and was able to grasp how i can create working code when first scoping out the project.
+With this project i was able to focus more on applying some clean code principles.
+My aim above functionality was to make the code easier for others to read and maintain.
+This certainly hightend my craftmanship to a new level.

 #### Author